bonjohen/reagent/SEARCH_SETUP.md

 # Setting Up Web Search Functionality

+## Important Note About Environment Variables

+This application requires API keys to be set directly in your system environment variables.
+The application does not use python-dotenv or any .env file loading mechanism.

+You must manually add the following API keys to your system environment variables:
+- OPENAI_API_KEY (required)
+- SERPER_API_KEY (optional, for web search)
+- TAVILY_API_KEY (optional, for web search)

+## Web Search APIs

 This application supports web search functionality using either Serper API or Tavily API.
 To enable web search, you need to set up at least one of these APIs.

 ## Option 1: Serper API (Recommended)